Why CBL & Associates Properties Inc. [CBL] Should Be On Your Radar Moving Forward

 CBL & Associates Properties Inc. [NYSE:CBL]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For CBL & Associates Properties Inc. [CBL] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For CBL & Associates Properties Inc. [CBL], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give CBL an Underweight rating.
-The average 12-month price forecast for this stock is $0.23, with the high estimate being $1.00, the low estimate being $0.15 and the median estimate amounting to $0.63.
-This is compared to its latest closing price of $0.25.
+The average 12-month price forecast for this stock is $0.22, with the high estimate being $1.00, the low estimate being $0.15 and the median estimate amounting to $0.25.
+This is compared to its latest closing price of $0.22.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for CBL & Associates Properties Inc. [CBL] is sitting at 1.83.
 This is compared to 1 month ago, when its average rating was 2.00.

-Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for 05/04/2020.
+Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on 05/18/2020.

 Fundamental Analysis of CBL & Associates Properties Inc. [CBL]